Monroe County, WI

 Latex -vs- Oil Based Paints

 Latex paint - dry it out and throw it out.
 To dry out, use kitty litter, floor dry, or spray a tote with Pam cooking oil and poor paint in and let it dry.
 It will turn into a rubbery substance.
-Then throw it in your regular trash.
+Then throw it in your regular trash. **DO NOT bring to the Spring Hazardous Collection Event! **

 Latex -vs- Oil Based Paints

 Latex paint - dry it out and throw it out.
 To dry out, use kitty litter, floor dry, or spray a tote with Pam cooking oil and poor paint in and let it dry.
 It will turn into a rubbery substance.
-Then throw it in your regular trash.
+Then throw it in your regular trash. **DO NOT bring to the Spring Hazardous Collection Event! **

 What if the label can't be read?
 How can you tell what's in the can?
 Look at the bottom of the can.
 If the bottom is metal - it most likely is oil based.
 If it's plastic, it's most likely water based.
 When in doubt, bring it to a cleanup even with a hazardous team onsite, or call us at 608-269-8783.